 It’s been umm-ing and aah-ing for some time now, but autumn is finally here for certain, and it’s bringing with it a lot of cold wind and rainy weather.
 Since the Lake District is known for its beautiful views and sun glistened lakes, the change in weather might make it tempting to pack up and leave to avoid the damp.
-At Hawthorns though, we understand that there’s something to do in the Lakes no matter the weather, and to help you find it, here’s a list of the best rainy day activities.
+At Hawthorns though, we understand that there’s always something to do no matter the weather.
+Here’s a list of the best rainy day activities in The Lakes.

 Aira Force Waterfall